top of page

 NAMA is committed and dedicated to the promotion of scientific and educational activities

-NAMA advocates the sustainable use of mushrooms as a resource and endorses responsible mushroom collecting that does not harm the fungi or their habitats.
+advocating for the sustainable use of mushrooms as a resource and endorses responsible mushroom

 • Conferences — Holds an annual conference/foray in different parts of North America, often with short courses in mycology, always with lectures by professional mycologists.